securedimensions/STAplus-Python-Client/README.md

 service.create(observation)
 ```

-#### Creating a Group Entity
+#### Creating an ObservationGroup Entity
-A `Group` entity can be used as a container of observations that belong together.
+A `ObservationGroup` entity can be used as a container of observations that belong together.

 ```python
 import secd_staplus_client as staplus